top of page

 Love doesn't always look the way you expect it to.
 Sometimes it's not soft, it's not expressed with words or even shown by action.

 Sometimes it's being steady.
 Quiet.
-Home every night.
+Being home every night.
+Reliable and Routine.

 Sometimes it's showing up every day even when you don't say much.